jonahberean/psi_transmission/.ipynb_checkpoints/README-checkpoint.md

 #### main_detector_sorted/

 This folder contains both .tof and .txt files for every run that is used in the analysis.
 This list was produced after inspection of the elog and the data itself.
-Every file has been renamed according to the following convention: **TDDMMYY_XXXX_CONF_TYPE** where the 'TDDMMYY_XXXX' is the same as described above, 'CONF' labels the configuration of the run, and 'TYPE' labels the type of run, either direct shot or specific storage time.
-The utility of this naming scheme and organizational structure is described in the Jupyter notebook titled **sorting_data**, to which the reader is referred.
+Every file has been renamed according to the convention described in the sorting_data.ipynb notebook file.
+Use it as a reference.

 #### main_detector_sorted_tof_txt/